 Leon Tabak, computer science professor at Cornell College, will moderate a discussion of STEM education on KCRG TV-9’s “Ethical Perspectives on the News” that will air Sunday, Feb.
 15.

 Leon Tabak, computer science professor at Cornell College, will moderate a panel on the KCRG-TV9 show “Ethical Perspectives on the News” that’s set to air on Dec.
 7.

-Rhawn Denniston, professor of geology at Cornell College, has won a $30,000 grant to study stalagmites for evidence of long-term climate change.
+Rhawn Denniston, associate professor of geology at Cornell College, was interviewed by Al-Jazeera America about climate change.

 Cornell College psychology Professor William Dragon was featured on WMT-600AM on Oct.
 31, speaking about the possible dangers of Facebook’s new “Rooms” mobile app.